-- Making a successful CIF bid to improve fire safety - Raising funds toward a roof repair and windows repair project - Using government procurement frameworks - Retaining students from Year 11 to study in the sixth form and by recruiting external students to maximise revenue streams; - Ensuring the timetable reflects the needs of the curriculum and the choices the students make ready for Key Stage 4 and 5, but in doing so avoiding any unnecessary capacity; and

-Governance Statement Year ended 31 August 2023

-- Assessing all other costs across the school which, while saving money, does not impact on the excellent quality or quantity of education on offer. - Government benchmarking data illustrate that The Grey Coat Hospital spends less on operational activities and staffing costs than similar schools with a smaller Leadership Team than local or similar schools in the recommended benchmarking sets.
+- Ensuring students have the opportunity to study a wide range of subjects with resulting excellent examination outcomes; - As a result of the school's exceptional outcomes and reputation, the school will continue to attract applications for a place in Year 7, despite rolls falling in Year 6; - Retaining students from Year 11 to study in the sixth form and by recruiting external students to maximise revenue streams; - Ensuring the timetable reflects the needs of the curriculum and the choices the students make ready for Key Stage 4 and 5, but in doing so avoiding any unnecessary capacity; and - Review staffing to ensure it is deployed efficiently and effectively; - Using government and other procurement frameworks to seek out the best value for money - Assessing all other costs across the school which, while saving money, does not impact on the excellent quality or quantity of education on offer. - Government benchmarking data illustrate that The Grey Coat Hospital spends less on operational activities and staffing costs than similar schools with a smaller Leadership Team than local or similar schools in the recommended benchmarking sets.